 Founded in 2006, The Biodiversity Consultancy rapidly became a key player in the world of business and biodiversity through our practical and rigorous approach.
 We are based in Cambridge, UK, with a growing global presence.
-We also have member of the TBC team in Australia, Brazil, Canada, Colombia, Guinea, India, Indonesia, Kenya, New Zealand and South Africa.
+We also have members of the TBC team in Australia, Belgium, Canada, Colombia, France, Guinea, India, Indonesia, Kenya, New Zealand, Papua New Guinea and South Africa.

-Now ten years since our launch, clients retain us because we are ecologists who understand the business context.
-We deliver solutions to complex biodiversity challenges such as how to achieve an overall No Net Loss or Net Gain for biodiversity, International Finance Corporation Performance Standard 6 (IFC PS6), Critical Habitat, Protected Areas, biodiversity offsets, biodiversity metrics and indicators, and risk-based ecological impact assessment.
+Now over ten years since our launch, clients retain us because we are ecologists who understand the business context.
+We partner with business to solve the world’s biggest challenges in corporate stewardship.
+Our science-based, pragmatic approach is integral to delivering solutions to complex biodiversity challenges such as how to achieve Net Gain for biodiversity, creating and contributing to Science-Based Target (SBT) for nature, developing 2030 strategies and goals, biodiversity footprinting across value chains, International Finance Corporation Performance Standard 6 (IFC PS6), Critical Habitat, Protected Areas, biodiversity offsets, biodiversity metrics and indicators, and risk-based ecological impact assessment.
 Our focus on biodiversity and ecosystem services means we provide stronger analytical skills, networks and policy knowledge than generally available in larger consultancies.

 Working with industry and civil society

 Based in Cambridge, UK (a world centre for biodiversity science and conservation) our consultancy links and works across the academic, NGO, private and public sectors.
 From this unique perspective, we offer a resource for problem solving and a platform for cross-sector engagement.
+We are part of the Science Based Targets Network and co-lead the biodiversity hub.
 We facilitate NGO stakeholder engagement for industry, and chaired the Rio Tinto Madagascar NGO Panel for several years.
-We work with IUCN on industry biodiversity management and co-lead the IUCN biodiversity offsets resolution taskforce.
+We worked with IUCN on industry biodiversity management and co-led the IUCN biodiversity offsets resolution taskforce.

 Both the IFC and European Bank of Reconstruction and Development (EBRD) turned to TBC to help develop their environmental safeguards (IFC PS6 2012, EBRD PR6).
 TBC conducted the first field pilots of IFC PS6 2012 and delivered the first projects against these new lending requirements.
 We have developed dedicated expertise in quantitative, clear metrics for biodiversity, and this core capacity lays a foundation for several emerging business needs including measurement of gain and loss of biodiversity in impact assessment (metrics and currencies), offset design and monitoring / evaluation protocols.